Last Updated: Dec 30, 2024 Views: 593

 6. In the search box, type in the keywords: swine fever AND China.

-7. The very first result is “Chaguan: The politics of pigs” from Feb.
+7. The third result is “Chaguan: The politics of pigs” from Feb.
 2, 2019.
+You can also use date range filters in the column on the left side of the screen if needed.

 8. Click on the article title to see the full text.
 It is the same article.